calliope-project/calliope/docs/examples/urban_scale/index.md

 There are a few things to note.
 First, `boiler` defines a name and a color (given as an HTML color code).
 These can be used when visualising your results.
-Second, it specifies its parent, `conversion`, its inflow carrier `gas`, and its outflow carrier `heat`, thus setting itself up as a gas to heat conversion technology.
+Second, it specifies its base_tech, `conversion`, its inflow carrier `gas`, and its outflow carrier `heat`, thus setting itself up as a gas to heat conversion technology.
 This is followed by the definition of constraining parameters and costs;
 the only cost class used is monetary but this is where other "costs", such as emissions, could be defined.